SDGs by goal

 SDG Pulse approaches the Goals from the point of view of data and statistics.
 To fully implement and monitor progress on the SDGs, decision makers need accurate, timely, relevant and accessible statistics.
 Although data availability and quality are constantly improving, there is still a need to strengthen statistical capacity, enhance data literacy at all levels of decision-making, and find innovative approaches to monitor sustainable development (United Nations, 2017).

-With more than fifty years of trade and development expertise and experience, UNCTAD implements programmes to help countries advance towards a number of SDGs.
+As UNCTAD prepares for its 16th session of the Conference in 2025, it leverages its decades-long experience in trade and development to support countries through various programs aimed at advancing the SDGs.
 We also develop and implement methodologies to measure several SDG indicators, including those for which UNCTAD is the custodian.
-There is a lot of ground already covered (UNCTAD, 2016).
 In this report, the goals and indicators selected reflect UNCTAD’s broad mandate on the interrelated issues of trade, investment, finance, technology and sustainable development.

 References